-- Paper-Based ASAM Multidimensional Intake Assessment: ASAM is partnering with UCLA to develop a free, multidimensional intake assessment offering a publicly available, standardized paper questionnaire with guidance on determining severity ratings in each dimension and the appropriate level of care.
-This tool is expected to be released in late 2021. - ASAM CONTINUUM[TM]: A computer-guided, structured interview tool allowing clinicians to conduct a comprehensive multidimensional assessment.
+- Paper-Based ASAM Multidimensional Intake Assessment: ASAM partnered with UCLA to develop a free, multidimensional intake assessment offering a publicly available, standardized paper questionnaire with guidance on determining severity ratings in each dimension and the appropriate level of care in alignment with the Third Edition of The ASAM Criteria.
+An updated version of this tool for the Fourth Edition of The ASAM Criteria is now available. - ASAM CONTINUUM[TM]: A computer-guided, structured interview tool allowing clinicians to conduct a comprehensive multidimensional assessment.
 The ASAM CONTINUUM takes approximately 60 minutes for completion on average and generates a brief report that organizes treatment priorities and recommends the least intensive but safe, efficient, and effective level of care for the assessed individual.
-This tool can work freestanding or can be integrated into a provider's electronic health record. - ASAM CO-Triage[®]: An abbreviated set of questions that takes about six minutes for completion and provides a provisional recommendation on level of care.
+This tool can work freestanding or can be integrated into a provider's electronic health record.
+An updated version of this tool for the Fourth Edition of The ASAM Criteria is expected to be released in early 2025.
+In alignment with the Fourth Edition, the updated tool will include a shorter Level of Care Assessment with clnical decision support to recommend an appropriate level of care and a comprehensive Treatment Planning Assessment. - ASAM CO-Triage[®]: An abbreviated set of questions that takes about six minutes for completion and provides a provisional recommendation on level of care.
 It also identifies any issues that require immediate attention, including withdrawal.
 Once individuals arrive at the setting for which they were provisionally referred (Figure 4), they should receive a comprehensive multidimensional assessment.
-Like the ASAM CONTINUUM, CO-Triage can work as a freestanding tool or can be integrated into an electronic health record. - ASAM Level of Care[TM]: Through a partnership with CARF, the ASAM Level of Care Certification identifies a SUD treatment program's capacity to deliver a specific level of care in accordance with ASAM standards for a three-year period.
-As of 2020, the level of care certification is available for adult residential treatment programs that provide levels of care 3.1, 3.5 and/or 3.7, and will expand over time to cover other levels of care and adolescent programs.
+Like the ASAM CONTINUUM, CO-Triage can work as a freestanding tool or can be integrated into an electronic health record.
+ASAM anticipates releasing a Fourth Edition version of CO-Triage in 2025.